thibaultcha/lua-resty-mlcache/README.md

 Fast and automated multi-level cache for OpenResty.

-This library can be can be manipulated as a key/value store caching scalar Lua types and tables, but is built on top of [lua_shared_dict] and [lua-resty-lrucache].
+This library can be manipulated as a key/value store caching scalar Lua types and tables, but is built on top of [lua_shared_dict] and [lua-resty-lrucache].
 This combination allows for extremely performant and flexible caching.